csvpath/csvpath/docs/assignment.md

 `onmatch` is similar.
 If a row matches in all other respects, its `onmatch` variable assignments happen.
 If the same row doesn't match in other respects, the `onmatch`ed variable concurs -- it doesn't make the assignment and returns False in the match.

+`notnone` simply blocks a variable assignment if the value to be assigned is None.
+In that case the match vote is negative.

+`increase` and `decreae` are similar to `notnone`.
+They block assignment and report False if the value to be assigned to the variable is less than or greater than the current value, respectively.

 `asbool` overrides the previously described variable qualifiers.
 If `asbool` is found, the assignment returns True or False in the match according to the value the variable is set to.
 The interpretation of the variable's new value as a bool is similar to Python's `bool(x)`, but with the addition of "true" and "false" being treated as the True and False value, respectively.

 Finally, `nocontrib` is superior to all the other variable qualifiers, from the perspective of match decision voting.
 If found, the assignment is not considered for matching.